Houston Updates

 Figure 14

-By April, Houston had added back all of the lockdown losses, plus another 178,800 jobs through this October.
-The US completed its job recovery two months later in June.
-Note that since the job recovery last year, Figure 14 shows a broad slowdown in job growth as both the US and Houston curves slowly flatten.
+By April 2022, Houston had added back all of the lockdown losses, plus another 205,300 jobs through this December.
+The net gains for Houston have averaged only 51,325 per year since 2019Q4, or a pace running slightly below trend.
+Figure 14 shows a broad slowdown in recent job growth as both the US and Houston curves slowly flattened through 2023.

 Houston’s Economy Now

 The Fed’s efforts to slow the US economy are having much the same effects on Houston as on the US: credit-sensitive sectors responded quickly and negatively to higher interest rates, manufacturing slipped into recession, and local wholesale trade jobs broke a strong growth trend in October 2022.
-We lack timely data on personal income or consumption in Houston and other metro areas, but spending in Houston now looks weaker than the US.
-Local employment growth has slowed sharply through the first 10 months of this year, following the US lead.
+We lack timely data on personal income or consumption in Houston and other metro areas, but local spending weakened relative to the US and began to finally shed surplus COVID spending.
+Local employment growth slowed steadily through 2023, following the US lead.

 Autos and housing were affected in different ways by the pandemic and responded differently.
-Autos, for example, struggled to deliver product due to chip and other material shortages, choking supply chains, and making price the major outlet for surging auto demand in 2021 and early 2022.
-(Figure 15) The big supply kinks have since worked out; auto sales rose through late 2022 and the early part of this year but are now falling and are widely expected to fall further in the coming year.
+Autos, for example, struggled through the early pandemic period to deliver product due to chip and other material shortages, choking supply chains, and making price the major outlet for surging auto demand in 2021 and early 2022.
+(Figure 15) The big supply kinks have since worked out; auto sales rose through late 2022 and the early part of 2023 but are now falling and are widely expected to fall further in the coming year.

-Auto and truck prices remain high – still about 25 percent above pre-COVID levels – and prices peaked earlier this year and are now falling slowly If we recognize that inflation is up by about 20 percent since 2021, real prices for autos have been falling since 2021 and are up only 6.3 percent from pre-COVID levels.
+Auto and truck prices remain high – still about 25 percent above pre-COVID levels – and prices peaked in early 2023 and have been falling slowly even if we ignore inflation.
+Once we recognize that inflation is up by nearly 20 percent since 2021, real prices for autos have been falling since 2021 and are up only 4.8 percent from pre-COVID levels.

 Figure 15

 Existing home sales were a local pandemic bubble that burst as soon as mortgage rates began to rise.
 (Figure 16) Existing home sales in Houston fell hard during lockdown months but recovered quickly with a check from the federal government and zero interest rates.
 Housing became a major element of the 2021 financial boom.
 Sales in Houston rose as much as 27.4 percent above pre-pandemic levels, only to fall hard after the Fed rate hikes began.
-Sales then fell back as far as 19.0 percent below pre-pandemic levels and have since recovered only to 15.0 percent below.
+Sales have fallen 26.5 percent below pre-COVID levels with little sign of recovery through year-end.

 Existing home prices surged from $250,400 for the typical unit to $344,100 during the boom period, or by 37.4 percent.
-So far, sharply falling sales have pulled prices back by only 3.3%, and history says prices could hang on to a big part of these gains in years to come.
-However, such an outcome would likely mean a decade or more of small or limited home price appreciation.
+So far, sharply falling sales have pulled prices back by only 4.1%.
+Like autos, inflation counts for a large part of the surge in home prices, and local history says prices could hang on to a big part of the remaining gains in years to come.
+However, such an outcome would likely mean a decade or more of small home price appreciation.

 Figure 16

-For Houston and other metropolitan areas, we do not get timely data on personal income or consumption, but spending data is available indirectly through sales tax collections by the City of Houston and METRO MTA.
-METRO MTA revenue provides a better window into these spending results, because they include all the City Revenues plus METRO’s longer reach into the suburbs.
-If you look back at Figure 6 on US retail sales and compare them to METRO’S sales tax collections in Figure 17, they are a mirror image of each other in many ways.
-Like the US, 2020-21 stimulus payments we see a sharp one-time jump in METRO’s sales tax collections of 9.8 percent or $6.5 million per month.
-This is the equivalent of $650 million dollars monthly in local taxable sales.
+For Houston and other metropolitan areas, we do not get timely data on personal income or consumption, but spending data is available and City sales tax allocations provide a good window into these spending results.
+If you look back at Figure 6 on US retail sales and compare them to City of Houston sales tax collections in Figure 17, in many ways they are a mirror image of each other.
+Like the US, with the 2020-21 stimulus payments we see a sharp one-time jump in City sales tax collections of 19.1 percent or $10.3 million over the two-month period following the third round of stimulus.
+This is equivalent to $517 million dollars monthly in City taxable sales.

 Figure 17